Secured a seat in one of the best architecture colleges? Then congratulations are for you.

 Let Your Creative Juices Flow

-Well, surviving architecture school isn’t an easy-peasy task.
+Well, surviving architecture school isn’t an easy task.
 To stand out, you’ll have to think out of the box.
 Therefore, let your creative juices flow.
-Architecture school and the studio is the only place where you can create models, structures, anything you want.
+Architecture school and the studio is the only place where you can create models, structures, or anything you want.

 No budget.
 No clients.
 No restriction.
 Thus, be as creative as you can.
 This is the only time where you’ll get to explore your talents.
 So, we suggest you don’t let yourself or anyone restrict it.